duckdb/duckdb-web/docs/api/python/dbapi.md

 Connections are closed implicitly when they go out of scope or if they are explicitly closed using `close()`.
 Once the last connection to a database instance is closed, the database instance is closed as well.

 ### Querying
 SQL queries can be sent to DuckDB using the `execute()` method of connections.
-Once a query has been executed, results can be retrieved using the `fetchone` and `fetchall` methods on the connection.
-Below is a short example:
+Once a query has been executed, results can be retrieved using the `fetchone` and `fetchall` methods on the connection. `fetchall` will retrieve all results and complete the transaction. `fetchone` will retrieve a single row of results each time that it is invoked until no more results are available.
+The transaction will only close once `fetchone` is called and there are no more results remaining (the return value will be `None`).
+As an example, in the case of a query only returning a single row, `fetchone` should be called once to retrieve the results and a second time to close the transaction.
+Below are some short examples:

 ```python
 # create a table